 We recommend the AMD Radeon HD 7870 XT for gaming with highest details at resolutions up to, and including, 1920x1080.

-Being a dual-slot card, its power draw is rated at 185 W maximum.
+Being a dual-slot card, the AMD Radeon HD 7870 XT draws power from 2x 6-pin power connectors, with power draw rated at 185 W maximum.
 Display outputs include: 1x DVI, 1x HDMI, 2x mini-DisplayPort.
 Radeon HD 7870 XT is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 267 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 270 US Dollars.

 ||Nov 19th, 2012

 SOP1, SOP2, SOPC, SOPK, SOPP, SMRD, VOP1, VOP2, VOP3, VOPC, VINTRP, LDS, GDS, MUBUF, MTBUF, MIMG, EXP